 the number of Disembarking Passengers on your aircraft operating at the Airport on each day, with Domestic-On-Carriage Passengers, Transit Passengers, Transfer Passengers, Infants and Positioning Crew shown separately;

-the actual aircraft seat capacity for each RPT; and
+the actual aircraft seat capacity for each RPT movement;

-the actual freight tonnage carried on the passenger aircraft or on the dedicated freighter aircraft.
+the actual freight tonnage carried on the passenger aircraft or on the dedicated freighter aircraft;

+details of the type and registration of each aircraft operating at the Airport on each day, if you have not already provided it to us;

+any further disaggregation of passenger numbers we reasonably require to determine charges payable by you under Schedule 5; and

+if you operate an aircraft that carries a combination of passengers and freight, where freight is carried in areas of the aircraft typically used for carrying passengers, you must advise us of the aircraft configuration; and

+details of the type, registration and MTOW of each aircraft which you used at the Airport.

 You must provide this information in the prescribed format that is set out on Sydney Airport’s website.